 Why the Ground Connection is So Important

 The ground wire is your primary line of defense against getting shocked.
-If something goes bad in your RV (or any of the appliances) that might cause you to get shocked, the ground wire is there to drain away the electrical current so that it doesn't pass through you.
+If something goes wrong in your RV (or any of the appliances) that might cause you to get shocked, the ground wire is there to drain away the electrical current so that it doesn't pass through you.

 So, no ground connection = no protection for you.
 Ouch.